ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Try out Elektra

-You can try out the latest elektra release using our docker image [elektra/elektra](https://hub.docker.com/r/elektra/elektra).
+You can try out the latest Elektra release using our docker image [elektra/elektra](https://hub.docker.com/r/elektra/elektra).
 This is the quickest way to get started with Elektra without compiling and other obstacles.

 Get started with Elektra by running `docker run -it elektra/elektra`.